-Figure 1 shows the management structure of the SWQB in relationship to the NMED and documents the independence of the QA Officer ("QAO") from SWQB sections that generate data.
-Figure 2 shows the SWQB organizational structure including staff positions assigned to offices outside of Santa Fe.
+Figure 1 shows the management structure of the SWQB in relationship to the New Mexico Environment Department ("NMED") and documents the independence of the QA Officer ("QAO") from SWQB sections that generate data.
+Figure 2 shows the SWQB organizational structure.